ceejbot/galls-law/webrebels.md

 ---

-# [fit] Nobody noticed
-# [fit] when we changed
+# [fit] respect Gall:
-# [fit] the entire npm registry
+# [fit] rewrite in pieces

-^ 120 seconds of downtime during the rollout thanks to a surprise merge.
-I'm a schlub.
-If I can do it, you can do it.
+^ Avoid complexity by rewriting small parts.

 ---

-# [fit] proxies are cool.
+# [fit] use a proxy
-# [fit] I'm into proxies now.
+# [fit] to divide & conquer

 ^ Put a proxy on it.
 A proxy will let you divide & conquer.
+Proxies are cool.
+Like fezzes.
+I'm into proxies now.

 ---

 # [fit] Be bold
 # [fit] you can change your system

-^ I cannot help you with the politics, but I can tell you that you don't have to be afraid.
+^ I've also seen needed rewrites never even start because of fear.
+I cannot help you with the politics, but I can tell you that you don't have to be afraid.
 You can change one small piece of a system at a time.
 This approach works.

+---

+# [fit] Nobody noticed
+# [fit] when we changed
+# [fit] the entire npm registry

+^ 120 seconds of downtime during the rollout because two humans failed to communicate about something.
+If I can do it, you can do it.

 ---